Spend a day learning long exposure photographic techniques, painting with light and have the chance to use the innovative pixel stick

 Taught through a combination of tutor presentations and practical exercises the course covers a range of techniques and skills covering photography theory, technical understanding and artistic approaches including:

-The tutor encourages knowledge sharing and participation from all members of the group creating a relaxed learning environment where you can freely ask those questions you’ve always wanted to about you camera.
+Kate encourages knowledge sharing and participation from participants creating a relaxed, fun learning environment where you can freely ask those questions you’ve always wanted to about you camera.
 Some 1-2-1 support may be given but this will depend on class numbers therefore independent research and learning is encouraged.

 Do you need to bring anything?

 You can bring your own laptops or tablets if you prefer to use these for post-production instead of the Apple Macs provided but please remember any cables you might need to connect your camera to your device.
-It is also useful if you bring a copy of your camera manual and to make sure you batteries are charged and you have free memory.
+It may be useful to bring a copy of your camera manual and to make sure your batteries are charged and you have free memory on your card.

 Are there any additional costs?